January 27, 2016

 Unlimited Private Repositories for Growing Companies

-As our company grows and we work with more and more clients, the number of private repositories in our GitHub account also grows.
+As our company grows and we work with more clients, the number of private repositories in our GitHub account grows.
+GitHub’s free account doesn’t allow private repos and their lowest paid option (for organizations) allows up to 10 private repos.

-GitHub’s free account doesn’t allow for private repos and their lowest paid option (for organizations) only allows up to 10 private repos.
-We outgrew that number very quickly.
-We found ourselves constantly having to upgrade our account to accommodate our growth.
-Bitbucket, on the other hand, offers unlimited private repositories regardless of your plan tier.
-This was a huge factor as we would no longer have to worry about running out of private repository space!
+We outgrew that number quickly.
+We found ourselves constantly upgrading our account to accommodate growth.
+Bitbucket offers unlimited private repositories regardless of plan tier.
+This was a huge factor as we would no longer worry about running out of private repository space!

 Cost-Effective Pricing Model Based on Team Size

-Unlike GitHub, Bitbucket structures its pricing differently.
-Bitbucket offers all of its pricing plans with unlimited private repositories.
-Instead of basing their pricing on repository quantity, they calculate it based on the number of users allowed on the account.
+Bitbucket structures its pricing differently.
+Bitbucket offers all pricing plans with unlimited private repositories.
+Instead of basing pricing on repository quantity, they calculate it based on the number of users allowed on the account.
+Because we have a smaller development team, we cut our costs significantly while maintaining all the version control capabilities we need.

 Seamless Transition Process for Development Teams

-The answer to all of those questions is, no. Bitbucket is extremely user-friendly, uses the exact same Git commands as GitHub, and took only a few hours to transfer all of our repositories over.
+Bitbucket is user-friendly, uses the exact same Git commands as GitHub, and took only a few hours to transfer all our repositories.
 The familiar Git workflow remains unchanged, making the transition painless for our development team.

 Step-by-Step Guide to Migrating Repositories from GitHub to Bitbucket